|Source: Christiaan Tonnis, Flickr.|

 Still, Mexico was certainly significant to Burroughs.
 It was in Mexico City that—without the intrusion of any demon whatsoever—he wrote Junky and later Queer.
 He surely experienced the harshest episode in his life there: the death of Joan.
 So it was on Mexican turf that the course of his life and subsequent work were definitively set: to become a writer and to accept his homosexuality and disinterest in forming a conventional family, which at least to some degree he had with Joan.

 Lastly, I find it interesting that Burroughs didn’t like to talk about Mexico.
 He avoided the topic, chiefly when it came to discussing what he went through personally in the country.
 Neither when he was in Mexico, nor toward the end of his life, did he seem to care about its history, literature or cultural life (except for Maya culture, though he didn’t know it well), which strikes me as understandable and in no way blameworthy.
 Toward the end of his life, which is when I met him, Mexico was but a shadow from his past, a shadow that was at times brighter, at times blacker, that he never quite managed to remove from his personal firmament.

-The Stray Bullet: William S. Burroughs in Mexico.
-He translated Jack Kerouac's Lonesome Traveler, Tristessa, Mexico City Blues and "Cerrada Medellín Blues" and William Burroughs's The Yage Letters into Spanish.
+Jorge García-Robles is a Mexican novelist, critic, and translator; he is considered the leading authority on the Beats in Mexico.
+He is author of The Stray Bullet: William S. Burroughs in Mexico.
+He translated Jack Kerouac’s Lonesome Traveler, Tristessa, Mexico City Blues and “Cerrada Medellín Blues” and William Burroughs’s The Yage Letters into Spanish.